-Tourism and Hospitality Management Practicum Program
+Tourism and Hospitality Management Work Experience Program

 There are a number of courses offered in many academic departments that enable students to put theory to the test with hands on applied learning opportunities.
 Students “learn by doing” in these exciting and innovative courses.
 Speak to your academic advisor or faculty advisor to find out about courses that work for you.